TangiLC/P12-FrontEnd-SportSee/README.md

 Front-End is now rendered at URL `http://localhost:3001`

-The datas available in the back-end are for user "Cecilia Ratorez"
+The datas available in the back-end are for users "Cecilia Ratorez", "Thomas Mockdata" and "Karl Dovineau"

-If you don't want to run the back-end, mocked datas are available for users "Thomas Mockdata" and "Karl Dovineau"
+If you the back-end is not running , mocked datas will be used for these users.